Gregwar/gregwar.github.io/_posts/2022-10-30-omnidirectional-wheeled-robots.markdown

 # See also / references

+You can find here a [link to the script](https://github.com/Gregwar/omniwheel-robot-speeds/blob/main/speeds.py) I used to produce the above plots of the robot speed feasible regions.

 Kinematics, dynamics and parameters identification of omni-directional robots with 3 and 4 wheels was detailed by *Oliveira, Hélder P., et al.* (from a RoboCup SSL team) in the following paper:
 [Dynamical Models for Omni-directional Robots with 3 and 4 Wheels.](https://www.researchgate.net/publication/256089847_Dynamical_Models_for_Omni-directional_Robots_with_3_and_4_Wheels)